ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFDocument.rst

 	Create a `PDFObject` from the `Font` object as a simple font.

 	:param Font font:
-	:param string encoding:
-		The encoding to use.
-Encoding is either "Latin" (CP-1252), "Greek" (ISO-8859-7), or "Cyrillic"
-		(KOI-8U).
-The default is "Latin".
+	:param "Latin" | "Greek" | "Cyrillic" encoding: Which 8-bit encoding to use.
+Defaults to "Latin".

+	See `Font.SIMPLE_ENCODING_LATIN`, etc.

 	:returns: `PDFObject`